About Domestic Violence

 - Economic abuse

 While the vast majority of abusive relationships involve some form of violence, it is often the emotional abuse that has the most devastating impact on a victim.
-Although women are more likely to be victims of domestic violence, anyone can be a victim of domestic violence, including those in the LGBTQ communities, men, disabled persons, seniors, and elders are also at an increased risk of experiencing domestic violence.
+Although women are more likely to be victims of domestic violence, anyone can be a victim of domestic violence.
+Those in the LGBT communities, disabled persons, seniors, and elders are also at an increased risk of experiencing domestic violence.

 October is Domestic Violence Awareness Month.
 The Center for Violence Prevention and Recovery and the Survivor Leadership Collective offer free events to the public during the month.

 Facts & Statistics